-The Chronicler glanced to either side, then back at Kor’Thank.
-“There are creatures out here that would rip you open and fill you with eggs.
-Beasts that would cocoon your flesh and eat you a piece at a time, so they could savor your pain.”
+The Chronicler glanced to either side, then back at his friend.
+“There are creatures out here that would rip you apart and fill you with eggs.”

 “Let them come.”
 A dark chuckle.
 “I welcome their cruelty.”

 Krul’Dar was at a loss for words.
-Finally, he asked, “Then who will rule in your stead?”
+Finally, he asked, “Who will rule in your stead?”

-Kor’Thank looked over his shoulder, allowing Krul’Dar a glimpse of a rage-narrowed eye.
+Kor’Thank looked over his shoulder, allowing Krul’Dar a terrifying glimpse of his rage-narrowed eye.
 “That is something you must decide for yourself.”

 “I do not know.
-But if I come back, it will be as something different.”
+But when—if—I come back to Ug Rung, it will be as something different.”